The Meat Smoking

 plate.
 Dissolve Prague powder in water to ensure even distribution.
 Mix

 all ingredients, except casings, well.
-Stuff into casings and twist at 12 inch
+Stuff into casings and twist at

 intervals to form links.
 Hang sausages in front of a fan in a cool place